nretnilkram/mac-salt/README.md

 ### SSH Config and Proxy Functions

-You will want to put your * host with the ProxyCommand at the Bottom and seperate the actual ProxyCommand with a comment like what you see below.
+You will want to put your * host with the ProxyCommand at the Bottom and separate the actual ProxyCommand with a comment like what you see below.

 ```
 Host *